-I’m Kristen Evans.
-I’m a freelance journalist who covers publishing and pop culture.
-You can read my work in Brooklyn Magazine, The Believer, Literary Hub, the Los Angeles Times, LA Weekly, and other places.
+I’m Kristen Evans, a culture writer who covers books, television, and movies.
+You can read my work in BuzzFeed, Brooklyn Magazine, Catapult, The Believer Logger, The Los Angeles Times, LA Weekly, The New Republic, and other places.

 - Taking Wing: Behind the Scenes at the New Women-Only Workspaces (NYLON)